Hijama or Wet Cupping

 Highlighting the particular points where the Prophet himself got cupped, the following are regarded as the Sunnah Points:

 - Between the Shoulders (KAHIL – Upper Back) – The area between the shoulders blades, most commonly in line with the inferior end of the scapula is ideal for cupping therapy.
 This particular area is best for performing general Hijama as it is the area where toxins and impurities in the blood accumulate and stagnate.

 - The Centre of Head (Yafookh) – It is commonly used to treat all mental, emotional disorders, but also useful for headaches, epilepsy, neurological and endocrine disorders.

-- Above the Nape Cavity (Qamahduwah) – Cupping therapy at this point is a cure for 72 diseases some of which include diarrhea, constipation, backbone pain and stomachache.
-It improves the health of pancreas and enhances the overall efficiency of digestive system.
+- Above the Nape Cavity (Qamahduwah) – Cupping therapy at this point is a cure for 72 diseases some of which include diarrhea, constipation, backbone pain, and stomachache.
+It improves the health of the pancreas and enhances the overall efficiency of the digestive system.

 - Top of the Foot – This area is traditionally used to treat swelling, headaches, dizziness/ vertigo, abdominal pain, bloating & constipation.
 It can also be used to treat ADD/ADHD, mania, restlessness, palpitations, and epilepsy.

 Ibn Umar (may Allaah be pleased with him) reported that the Messenger ( SAWS ) said, “Cupping (hijama) on an empty stomach is best.
 In it is a cure and a blessing.
 It improves the intellect and the memory…”Saheeh Sunan Abi Dawud (3858)